tesmond/nhs_number/README.md

 ### Step 5
 Check the last digit matches the check digit.
 If it does not, the NHS NUMBER is invalid.

+# Performance

+While this is a simple function, why not use it to explore pythons performance.
+My initial working version took 0.014 seconds to validate 10,000 calls.
+So optimizing this obviously seems like a waste of time, when would you ever need to validate 1 million NHS numbers per second?
+However, it is a useful exercise as you might need to perform similar translations on a much larger volume of data.
+The regex check was relatively slow compared to a simpler length and digit check.
+Using sum() was slower than incrementing a total in a for loop.
+Using ord rather than int for the string to digit conversion was also faster.
+All of these changes combined to a reduction in runtime of 50% to 0.007 seconds to validate 10,000 calls.